Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 - Lets you establish authority because you always have new, relevant content to share.

-I’m going to be talking about two free tools — Trello and Google Spreadsheet — you can use and how to use them.
+I’m going to be talking about two free tools you can use and how to use them.

-Trello is a free content management software with a beautiful user interface that gives you access to elaborate customization.
-It’s what I like to use for all things business planning.
+It’s a free content management software tool with a beautiful, not-in-the-least-complicated user interface that gives you access to elaborate customization.

 1. Decide your content categories

-Your content categories refer to your content themes.
+Your content categories are your content themes.
 These are the core pillars of everything you talk about.
-As a launch and website copywriter, my content themes are about:
+As a content strategist and website copywriter, my content themes are about:

 - Copywriting